 Avoid sudden braking.
 Although a four-wheel drive vehicle may accelerate better than a two-wheel drive vehicle in snow and ice, it cannot stop any faster as braking occurs at all four wheels.
-Do not become overconfident as to road conditions warning: Do not spin the wheels at over 34 mph (55 km/h).
-The tires may fail and injure a passenger or bystander.
+Do not become overconfident of road conditions.

 Make sure you allow sufficient distance between you and other vehicles for stopping.
 Drive slower than usual and consider using one of the lower gears.
 In emergency stopping situations, apply the brake steadily.
 Do not pump the brake pedal.
-See Hints on Driving With Anti-Lock Brakes (page 173).
+See Hints on Driving With Anti-Lock Brakes (page 175).